The family of God. 3:1-6

 One of the greatest problems facing believers these days is a lack of assurance.
 Scratch a believer and you will find someone unsure of their salvation.
 The reason for this lack of assurance is often related to our clumsy attempts to confirm our salvation by means of our personal piety.
 We work at proving our standing with God on the basis of our goodness, but every day we fail miserably and so find our standing undermined.

 Take note of John's point.
 God's love is beyond calculation, for not only does he call us his children, he makes us his children.
-The day is coming when we, the children of God, will not only know him, but we will be like him.
-No matter how great are our weaknesses or failings, they can't get in the way of God's gracious love for us.
+The day is coming when we, the children of God, will not only know him, but will be like him.
+No matter how great our weakness or failings, they can't get in the way of God's gracious love for us.
 Jesus has taken away our sins and we are his forever.

 This truth produces great confidence, it produces great assurance, and this assurance is supported by an amazing fact: a believer is orientated toward righteousness.
 This doesn't mean that a believer won't sin, in fact, sin will daily infect our lives.
 What it means is that a believer is attracted toward Christ-likeness.
 A person who has truly experienced the mercy of God will tend to be merciful - not perfectly merciful, but oriented toward mercy.
 A forgiven person forgives, strives to forgive.
 A person bathed in the purity of Jesus tries to express that purity in their lives.